powercodeacademy/routing-nested-resources-reading/README.md

 If you add `_path` or `_url` to any of the names under "Prefix", you'll have the helper for that route.

-**Advanced:** Using `rake routes` can be a lot easier than browsing the `routes.rb` file once a project gets to a certain size, but the output might be overwhelming.
+**Advanced:** Using `bin/rails routes` can be a lot easier than browsing the `routes.rb` file once a project gets to a certain size, but the output might be overwhelming.
 Remember that you can `grep` the output of any command to search for what you want.
-So in the example above, if you just wanted to search for routes related to authors, you could type `rake routes | grep authors` to get a filtered list.
+So in the example above, if you just wanted to search for routes related to authors, you could type `bin/rails routes | grep authors` to get a filtered list.

 Let's make it easy for our readers to look at the posts for each of our authors using these helpers.